Find the mortgage that's right for you

 A veteran who left the armed forces in the last 5 years

 The properties in the scheme have been built specifically for this purpose and with the intention that they will remain as affordable housing.
-This means that you can only buy one if you are happy for it to remain a first home when you move on, so you can only sell it to another eligible buyer and you must give them the same percentage discount that you got.
+This means that you can only buy one if you are happy for it to remain a first home when you move on.
+You can only sell it to another eligible buyer and you must give them the same percentage discount that you got.

 There are a number of new-build housing developers that offer shared ownership purchase through a housing association.
 Shared ownership allows you to buy a percentage of the property and rent the remaining share from the housing association, who own the rest of your home.